 Re: Not Atari, but definitely 8bit (ZX81)

-I have a very poorly ZX81 that suffers from this very problem, the display is just about unreadable, even on a period TV.stephen_usher wrote: ↑Mon Aug 06, 2018 8:58 pm That's a very late ZX81, so it should have the ULA which produces a reasonable display.
+stephen_usher wrote: Mon Aug 06, 2018 8:58 pm That's a very late ZX81, so it should have the ULA which produces a reasonable display.
 (The early one forgot to add a bit at the beginning of the scan line which is used to gauge the black level.
 This meant that all colour TVs (and some B&W ones) showed a very dark display.)

 I notice that the manual isn't ring-bound either.
 Probably to make it cheaper.